bikramb98/analogue-meter-reader/README.md

 ## Configuration

 The application uses a configuration file (`config.yaml`) to define the parameters for meter detection.
-You can customize the parameters to improve the accuracy of the meter reading.
+You can customiSe the parameters to improve the accuracy of the meter reading and for different lighting conditions.